Opinions and studies in the electoral field

 - Useful links

-First of all, the Venice Commission deals with general topics in electoral matter.
-Apart from the “Code of good practice in electoral matters” and the Code of good practice for referendums, the Commission elaborated, for instance, a comparative study on the referendum in Europe, reports on the restrictions of the right to vote (in national legislation and under the European Convention of Human Rights) and a report on electoral rules and affirmative action for national minorities' participation in the decision-making process in European countries, a report on open and closed lists in proportional systems and another one on the method of nomination of candidates within political parties, as well as a report and guidelines for preventing and responding to the misuse of administrative resources during electoral processes.
+First of all, the Venice Commission deals with general topics in electoral matters.
+Apart from the “Code of good practice in electoral matters” and the Code of good practice for referendums, the Commission elaborated, for instance, a comparative study on the referendum in Europe, and reports on:

-The other general themes tackled include thresholds, limitation of mandates as well as electronic and remote voting (see the link to the main reference documents below).
+The other general themes tackled by the Commission include thresholds, limitation of mandates as well as electronic and remote voting (see the link to the main reference documents below).

 The Venice Commission regularly adopts opinions in the electoral field (more than 130 so far).
-In 2016 and 2017 it adopted opinions on legislation on elections, referendums and political parties of Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, the Republic of Moldova, “the former Yugoslav Republic of Macedonia” and Ukraine.
-In 2015 it addressed the issue of referendum in the Italian Autonomous Province of Trento.
+In 2016, 2017 and 2018 it adopted opinions on legislation on elections, referendums and political parties of Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, Kosovo, the Republic of Moldova, North Macedonia and Ukraine.
 The vast majority of opinions are prepared jointly with the OSCE/ODIHR.

 In its opinions, the Venice Commission underlines that successful electoral reform is built on at least the following three elements: 1) clear and comprehensive legislation that meets international standards and addresses prior recommendations; 2) adoption of legislation by broad consensus after extensive public consultations with all relevant stakeholders; 3) political commitment to fully implement the electoral legislation in good faith.